manuelachamoso/backend-desafio/README.md

 ## Description

-This project is a MEAN (MongoDB, Express, Angular, Node.js) stack application developed as a part of a job interview challenge for Plugcore.
+This project is a MEAN (MongoDB, Express, Angular, Node.js) stack application developed as a part of a job interview challenge.
 It consists of a backend API built with Node.js and Express, using MongoDB as the database, and a frontend application developed with Angular.

 The backend API provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on user data.
 It includes features such as creating a new user, retrieving user information, updating user details, and deleting a user.
 The API utilizes the Express framework for handling HTTP requests and connects to a MongoDB database to store and retrieve user data.